sverweij/state-machine-cat/README.md

     `"a state"`
 - Activities have the same restriction, except they allow spaces.
 - Labels have the same restriction as activities, except they allow for `,` too.
+- State declaration precedence is: deep wins from shallow;
+  explicit wins from implicit (TODO: point to a list of examples that expose the behavior)
-- It's possible to declare the same state multiple times.
-In that case stategenny only takes the last declaration into account, for example:
+- It's possible to declare the same state multiple times on the same level, buts Stategenny will take the last declaration into account only.
+For example:

 This
 ```